LGBTQ nobility and royalty

 Throughout history, members of royal and noble houses have engaged in same-sex relationships.
 However, even in jurisdictions where homosexuality was not prohibited or proscribed by law or religious edicts, titles of aristocracy were almost always directly transferred through married spouses of the opposite sex and their offspring (except when certain titles could be inherited by relatives upon a childless death).
 Nevertheless, queer relationships occurred before, during, and outside such arrangements, as romance and marriage have widely historically been seen as two very different things.

-It is important to note that the terms 'homosexuality' and 'heterosexuality' did not exist until the late 19th century.
+The terms 'homosexuality' and 'heterosexuality' did not exist until the late 19th century.
 For much of human history, most societies around the world did not view sexuality in modern binary terms.
 Indeed, many of these cultures had variously tolerated, acknowledged, accepted, or celebrated diverse sexualities and genders at different moments in their history.

 The scope of this list is limited to sovereign rulers and aristocracy who have titles that were recognized during their lives.
 This list excludes baronets from the United Kingdom, the landed gentry, imposters, and pretenders, and the equivalent in other countries.